colelawrence/decipad/apps/docs/docs/Glossary.md

 # Glossary

-Here you can learn more about terms and references commonly used in the documentation.
+Learn about terms and references commonly used in the documentation.

 ### Argument